xzackli/xzackli.github.io/_posts/2016-09-11-beginning-research.markdown

 categories: [cmb]
 tags: [cmb]
 ---
-This semester I'm working with [Jo Dunkley][jo] on a project using ACTPol data and the numerical code [CLASS][classcode].
-On Friday I compiled the CLASS code (surprisingly pleasant) and ran the example configuration.
+I'm working this semester with [Jo Dunkley][jo] on a project using ACTPol data and the numerical code [CLASS][classcode].
+On Friday, I compiled the CLASS code (surprisingly pleasant) and ran the example configuration.
 Using the code's plotting script `CPU.py`, one obtains the figure below.

 ![CLASS Test Figure]({{ site.baseurl }}images/CLASS_test_figure.png)